ben-tkt/Building-Regression-Models/README.md

 ## 🎯 My Objectives
 * To share my work
-* Receive feedback on improving methods
+* Receive feedback on improving my methods
-* Serve as reference material for anyone trying to learn how to use Machine Learning Models to create Regression Models.
+* Serve as reference material for anyone trying to learn how to use Machine Learning Models to create Regression Models using keras and tensorflow.

 ## 📓 Project Description
-* **Objective** - To understand data and build a regression model for Shinkansen company to predict if a Shinkansen passenger will be satisfied with the travel experience.
+* **Objective** - To understand the data and build a regression model for Shinkansen company to predict if a Shinkansen passenger will be satisfied with their travel experience.
 * **Problem Statement** - Perform EDA on data, build regression models using collaborative filtering and matrix factorization algorithms,tune the hyperparameters, and provide business recommendations.
 * **Data Source** - Provided by Great Learning as materials for the project.
 [Can be found in repository]